-Another thing I realized is that setting very big goals can be overwhelming.
-The goals on my vision board didn’t scare me, they overwhelmed me.
+I came to realize that setting very big goals can be overwhelming.
+The goals I had set for the new year didn’t scare me, they overwhelmed me.
 What’s more, my goals were too big to achieve in one year.
-So I went over each area of my life again, making smaller actionable goals this time.
+So I went over each one of them again, making smaller actionable goals this time.
 For example, “launching online shop” was a huge goal.
 So instead I wrote, “come up with three art print designs.”